 Healthy and delicious, sushi makes for the perfect meal and we cannot get enough of it.
 With the huge variety of sushi restaurants we have available in Hong Kong, it can be a little overwhelming.
-Never fear!
-We’ve sorted out a range options from budget to blowout on the Island and in Kowloon, to help you navigate your way around this delicious cuisine.
+But we’re here to help with our ultimate list of the best sushi spots on the Island and in Kowloon, with a range options from budget to blowout.
 Irashaimase!

 Hong Kong Island: